-18CE708 PROJECT WORK I
+21CE708 PROJECT WORK I 00 6 3

-- To develop knowledge to formulate a real world problem and project"s goals - To identify the various tasks of the project to determine standard procedures - To identify and learn new tools, algorithms and techniques - To understand the various procedures for validation of the product and analysis the cost effectiveness. - To understand the guideline to Prepare report for oral demonstrations
+- To develop knowledge to formulate a real world problem and project"s goals - To identify the various tasks of the project to determine standard procedures - To identify and learn new tools, algorithms and techniques - To understand the various procedures for validation of the product and analysis the cost effectiveness. - To understand the guideline to Prepare report for oral demonstrations b.
+Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-- a.
-Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - b.
-Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - c.
-Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations. - d.
-Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions. - e.
-Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modelling to complex engineering activities with an understanding of the limitations. - f.
-Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice. - g.
-Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development. - h.
-Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice. - i.
-Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings. - k.
-Demonstrate knowledge and understanding of the engineering and management principles and apply these to ones own work, as a member and leader in a team, to manage projects and in multidisciplinary environments. - l.
-Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.
+c.
+Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

+d.
+Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.

+e.
+Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modelling to complex engineering activities with an understanding of the limitations.

+f.
+Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.

+g.
+Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.

+h.
+Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice.

+i.
+Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.

+k.
+Demonstrate knowledge and understanding of the engineering and management principles and apply these to ones own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.

+1. Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.